PJanbakhshi/Pjanbakhshi.github.io/ResearchExperience.md

 My previous research:
-During my Master's studies, I worked on biological signal processing with my thesis especially focused on the extraction of respiratory information from ECG and investigating its application for sleep apnea detection.
+During my Master's studies, I worked on biological signal processing with my thesis especially focused on the extraction of respiratory information from ECG signals and investigating its application for sleep apnea detection.